AppDaemon/appdaemon/docs/APPGUIDE.rst

 ^^^^^^^^

 Sleeping in Apps is perfectly fine using the async model.
-For this purpose, AppDaemon provides the :py:meth:`sleep <appdaemon.adapi.ADAPI.sleep>` method.
+For this purpose, AppDaemon provides the :py:meth:`~appdaemon.adapi.ADAPI.sleep` method.
 If this function is used in a non-async callback, it will raise an exception.

 Async Threading Considerations